ibm-cloud-docs/vmwaresolutions/services/addingzertodr.md

 # Zerto overview
 {: #addingzertodr}

-The Zerto service integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware virtual environment on {{site.data.keyword.cloud}}.
+The Zerto service integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware® virtual environment on {{site.data.keyword.cloud}}.
 {: shortdesc}

 {{site.data.keyword.vmwaresolutions_short}} offers promotions for some add-on services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).

-The Zerto service is not supported for vCenter Server with NSX-T instances.
+The Zerto service is not supported for VMware vCenter Server® with NSX-T instances.
 For vCenter Server with NSX-V instances, the installed version is 7.5 Update 3.
 {:note}

 ## Before you begin